 \subsection{A deformation of the function algebra of a non-algebraic complex Lie group}

 Deformations of the Hopf algebra of regular functions on some algebraic groups are well known.
-For example, in the classical case of semisimple groups \cite[Section~9.2.3]{KSc} the resulting Hopf algebras are affine and then their Arens-Michael envelopes are HFG Hopf algebras.
-The analytic form of a deformation of the function algebra on the complex Lie group $\mathrm{Af}_1$ of affine transformations of~$\CC$ (the ``az+b'' group) is considered in \cite{Ak08}.
-We define here a deformation for a non-algebraic group, namely, the simply-connected covering $\wt{\mathrm{Af}}_1$ of $\mathrm{Af}_1$ and this example is seemed to be new.
+For example, in the classical case of semisimple groups \cite[Section~9.2.3]{KSc} the resulting Hopf algebras are affine and then their Arens--Michael envelopes are HFG Hopf algebras.
+The analytic form of a deformation of the function algebra on the complex Lie group $\mathrm{Af}_1$ of affine transformations of~$\mathbb{C}$ (the `az+b' group) is considered in \cite{Ak08}.
+We define here a deformation for a non-algebraic group, namely, the simply-connected covering $\widetilde{\mathrm{Af}}_1$ of $\mathrm{Af}_1$ and this example seems to be new.

-Fix $q\in \CC\setminus\{0\}$ and consider the universal HFG algebra generated by~$z$ and~$b$ subject to relation
+Fix $q\in \mathbb{C}\setminus\{0\}$ and consider the universal HFG algebra generated by~$z$ and~$b$ subject to relation

-When $q=1$, it is isomorphic the algebra of holomorphic functions on $\wt{\mathrm{Af}}_1$.
-For a general value of parameter, we denote this HFG algebra by $\cO(\wt{\mathrm{Af}}_1)_q$.
+When $q=1$, it is isomorphic the algebra of holomorphic functions on $\widetilde{\mathrm{Af}}_1$.
+For a general value of parameter, we denote this HFG algebra by $\mathcal{O}(\widetilde{\mathrm{Af}}_1)_q$.

-\begin{pr} For every non-zero value of the parameter, $\cO(\wt{\mathrm{Af}}_1)_q$ is an infinite-dimensional HFG Hopf algebra with respect to the comultiplication $\De$, counit $\ep$ and antipode $S$ determined by
+\begin{pr} For every non-zero value of the parameter, $\mathcal{O}(\widetilde{\mathrm{Af}}_1)_q$ is an infinite-dimensional HFG Hopf algebra with respect to the comultiplication $\De$, counit $\varepsilon$ and antipode $S$ determined by

 Moreover, $S$ is invertible. \end{pr}

 \begin{proof} Put